The Browser UI

 Batch report generation

-A report can also be generated directly from a file of input expressions in FPCore format:
+A report can also be generated directly from an input file in FPCore format:

-Once generated, open output/index.html in your favorite browser (but see the FAQ if you're using Chrome).
-That page summarizes Herbie's results for all expression in your input file, and you can click on individual expressions to see their report.
+Then go to localhost:8000 in your favorite browser.
+The report summarizes Herbie's results for all expression in your input file, and you can click on individual expressions to see Herbie's output for them.

-Batch report generation is the most informative way to run Herbie on a large collection of inputs.
+Batch report generation is the best way to run Herbie on a large collection of inputs.
 Like the web shell, it can be customized through command-line options, including parallelizing Herbie with multiple threads.